ABD: Default Exception Abduction in Finite First Order Worlds: Qualitative Examples

-\paragraph{Observations.} Parse errors are negligible (4 total, all from ABD-Partial).
-The dominant failure mode in ABD-Partial is \emph{all invalid on train} (406), reflecting the difficulty of satisfying existential completion across 8+ worlds.
-Brittle failures increase monotonically with scenario difficulty: ABD-Skeptical has the most brittle predictions (465) and the highest \emph{catastrophic} rate (265/465 = 57\% of brittle predictions fail on $\ge$50\% of holdout worlds, vs.\ 29\% for ABD-Full).
-Parsimony inflation moves in the opposite direction (306 in Full, 72 in Skeptical): models in Skeptical tend to fail validity outright rather than produce valid-but-expensive formulas.
+\paragraph{Observations.} Auto-repaired parses are not rare: there are 93 across 6{,}571 predictions, compared with 217 unrepaired parse errors.
+Syntax failures therefore remain a minority, but they are not negligible.
+The dominant failure mode in both ABD-Partial and ABD-Skeptical is \emph{brittleness} on holdout (603 and 571 cases, respectively), rather than prompt-time invalidity.
+Catastrophic brittleness is concentrated in ABD-Skeptical (332/571 = 58\% of brittle predictions fail on at least half of holdout worlds).
+Parsimony inflation moves in the opposite direction, peaking in ABD-Full (305 cases) and becoming much rarer in ABD-Skeptical (73): under universal completion, models more often fail validity outright than remain valid with inflated cost.

 \paragraph{Brittle formula patterns.} Table~\ref{tab:brittle-patterns} groups brittle predictions by syntactic pattern.